mispy-archive/twitter_ebooks/README.md

 Text files use newlines and full stops to seperate statements.

+You can also consume multiple archives / plaintext files into a single model using `consume-all`.

 Once you have a model, the primary use is to produce statements and related responses to input, using a pseudo-Markov generator:

 ``` ruby